ppy/osu-wiki/news/2018-09-24-community-mentorship-program-winter-2018-signups-now-open.md

 date: 2018-09-24 12:00:00 +0000
 ---

-Ever wanted to get into making beatmaps for this game, but have no clue where to start at?
-In that case, the community mentorship program might be the way to start your mapping career!
+Ever wanted to get into beatmapping for this game, but have no clue where to start at?
+In that case, the Community Mentorship program might be the way to start your mapping career!

 ![](/wiki/shared/news/2018-09-24-community-mentorship-program-winter-2018-signups-now-open/banner.png)

-This program serves as a platform for new mappers to get into the process more quickly by teaming them up with a more experienced mapper and modder in the community to show them the ropes for a total of 10 weeks.
+This program serves as a platform for new mappers and modders to get into the process more quickly by teaming them up with a more experienced mapper and modder in the community to show them the ropes for a total of 10 weeks.

 If you have knowledge to pass on, and the idea of mentoring someone in a more structured manner than dropping bits and pieces of knowledge into private conversations with a number of people seems appealing to you, you should totally apply for being a mentor!
 If you're unsure how to even map to begin with when opening the editor, and are willing to learn, you'd make a good mentee!